superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

       blockPublicAccess: BlockPublicAccess.BLOCK_ALL, // Block all public access })

-    // Add a bucket policy that allows access from the EC2 instance bucket.addToResourcePolicy(
+    // Add a bucket policy that allows access from the ECS service bucket.addToResourcePolicy(
       new PolicyStatement({
         actions: [